Guatemala's political turmoil deepens as 1 candidate is targeted and the other suspends her campaign

 Arévalo also promised to bring back prosecutors and judges who were critical to the nation's fight against corruption but were forced out of the country under Giammattei’s administration.

 As the wait dragged on for certification of the election, anxiety grew that the government was looking for a way to change the results.
-First, several losing parties waged a legal challenge, leading Guatemala's highest court to suspend the certification and order a review of hundreds of challenged polling place tallies.
+First, several losing parties waged a legal challenge, leading the Constitutional Court to suspend the certification and order a review of hundreds of challenged polling place tallies.
 The review concluded with no change in the results.

-Then late Wednesday, Curruchiche announced the Seed Movement's suspension, an action that appeared to violate Guatemala's election laws, which prohibit suspending parties during an ongoing election.
+Then late Wednesday, anti-corruption prosecutor Rafael Curruchiche announced the Seed Movement's suspension, an action that appeared to violate Guatemala's election laws, which prohibit suspending parties during an ongoing election.
 Curruchiche said the party allegedly violated the law while gathering the signatures it needed to form.

-The day began Thursday with prosecutors raiding the offices of the Supreme Electoral Tribunal just hours after it certified the election results.

-The U.S. State Department had already accused Curruchiche and his boss, Attorney General Consuelo Porras, of obstructing corruption investigations in Guatemala, and put them both on its list of undemocratic actors.
+The U.S. State Department recently accused Curruchiche and his boss, Attorney General Consuelo Porras, of obstructing corruption investigations in Guatemala, and put them both on its list of undemocratic actors.

 Department spokesman Matthew Miller said Thursday that the U.S. government was “deeply concerned” by the actions of the Attorney General’s Office, which he said threatened the legitimacy of the electoral process.
 “The will of the Guatemalan people, as expressed through the June 25 elections results, must be respected,” he said.